Signal crayfish: Introduction into Europe

 Multiple studies have been published to identify effective mitigation strategies for the detrimental impact of the settlement — and subsequent overpopulation — of invasive signal crayfish in Europe.
 This includes studies regarding effective upstream barriers against signal crayfish that do not adversely affect fish migration, as well as other, aggressive but more efficient approaches which may cause further harm to existing ecosystems, such as eradication (by means of drainage or destruction of waterways, and biocides) and suppression (by means of extensive trapping, electrocution of waterways, and introduction of predatory fish), with eradication being most successful.

+Invasiveness and European range

+The success of P. leniusculus is often attributed to the Enemy Release Hypothesis, where they escape approximately 75% of their native parasites and predators when entering a new range.
+They also display higher aggression than other established invasive spiny cheek crayfish (Faxonius limosus).
+This may factor into their success and fitness against native species, allowing for P. leniusculus to have rapid range expansion.